jhipster/generator-jhipster/CONTRIBUTING.md

 It is also possible to debug sub generators by selecting one of the other debug options (for example `jhipster entity`).
 Those debug configurations are specified in the `.vscode/launch.json` file.

-## Local Travis Build
+## Local Travis Build and explore application generated

-You can run the travis builds locally by following below commands
+You can run the Travis builds locally by following below commands, and track rendered pages.

-CD into the [./travis](./travis) folder `cd travis` from the generator source code root folder
+Change directory into the [./travis](./travis) folder `cd travis` from the generator source code root folder

 Run `./build-samples.sh generate|generateandtest [ sample_name[,sample_name][,...] ] [ --colorizelogfile ] `

+Then `./build-samples.sh startapplication sample_name`

 This will create the travis sample project under the `travis/samples` folder with folder name `[sample_name]-sample`.
 You can open this application in your Text Editor or IDE to check it further.
-You can also run tests locally on the project to verify
+You can also run tests locally on the project to verify.
+Moreover, you could start the application generated with command `./build-samples.sh startapplication sample_name` to test rendered pages.

-Sample name is optional and can be any of the folder name in the `travis/samples` folder.
-If not specified the it will mean all samples

 Command name can be as below:

     `help`: display the help (recommended to read it).
     `generate`: Generate sample(s).
 Not test are performed.
 You could see what is generated in samples/*-sample and open the project in your Text Editor/IDE.
     `generateandtest` : Generate and test sample(s).
 Like `generate` + test as in Travis CI.
+    `startapplication` : "Start the application generated with `generate` or `generateandtest`.
+You could open the app on a Web browser."
     `clean` : Delete all ./travis/samples/*-sample folders.

     Options `generate` and `buildandtest` work in the same way: `./buildandtest generate|generateandtest [ sample_name[,sample_name][,...] [--colorizelogfile] ]`